FrogiesArcade/FrogiesArcade-v3-Portable/README.md

 ### run the RUN ME.bat file (or RUN ME - linux and mac.sh, depending on what kind of operating system you use. you can check it no viruses included)

 - when it says the server is online goto http://localhost:5000
-- from what i have tested you require node, any linux or windows system with node installed (obv)
 - IPADS ARE NOT SUPPORTED!!
+- installs for node.js for linux or mac are not gonna be supplied here, find it yourself.

 ### if you enjoy this and decide to fork it please star this respository please with a cherry on top